Quick Help Guides Sexual Violence

 Consent for any action or behavior can be revoked at ANY time.
 Consent does not carry over from one encounter to the next.
 Consent should NEVER be implied.
 Consent may be withdrawn at anytime and the activity or behavior must stop.
 Past, present or future relational status does not imply consent.

-2) There is absolutely NOTHING you could have done to prevent sexual violence from occuring (the only one responsible for preventing sexual violence is the perpetrator).
+- There is absolutely NOTHING you could have done to prevent sexual violence from occurring (the only one responsible for preventing sexual violence is the perpetrator).

 Symptoms Survivors of Sexual Violence Might Experience: